AdaCore/ada-spark-rfcs/features/rfc-oop-primitives.rst

    package P is
       type T1 is class record
          procedure P (Self : in out T1);
-      end record;
+      end T1;

-      type T2 is new T1 with class record procedure P (Self : in out T1);
+      type T2 is new T1 with class record procedure P (Self : in out T2);
-      end record;
+      end T2;
    end P;

 Primitives can be marked optionally overriding, following Ada 2005 rules.
-Inheritance model is single interitance of a class, multiple inheritance of interfaces.
+Inheritance model is single inheritance of a class, multiple inheritance of interfaces.

 Interfaces
 ----------

-Interfaces can now be specified with "class interface", but otherwise operate as other interfaces (no concrete components or primitive):
+Interfaces can now be specified with "class interface", but otherwise operate as other interfaces (no concrete components or primitives):

 .. code-block:: ada

    package P is
       type I is class interface
          procedure P (Self : in out I) is abstract;
-      end record;
+      end I;
    end P;

 Operators